ALIVE: Awakening LLM Reasoning via Adversarial Learning and Instructive Verbal Evaluation: Introduction

-\textbf{3.
-Blind to the underlying logic of the reward.} Scalar or binary rewards discard the semantic structure of multi-step reasoning \cite{ feng2024naturallanguagereinforcementlearning, liu2025spiceselfplaycorpusenvironments, Text2Grad, lightman2023let, mukherjee2023orca, FCP}, forcing models to rely on trial-and-error.
+\paragraph{3.
+Blind to the underlying logic of the reward.} Scalar or binary rewards discard the semantic structure of multi-step reasoning \citep{feng2024naturallanguagereinforcementlearning, liu2025spiceselfplaycorpusenvironments, Text2Grad, lightman2023let, mukherjee2023orca, FCP}, forcing models to rely on trial-and-error.
 Process-based rewards, chain-of-thought supervision, and verbal feedback help but still depend on curated data or human oversight, leaving the reward bottleneck largely unresolved.

+More fundamentally, reliance on externally specified rewards prevents the emergence of a closed-loop learning dynamic.
+This raises a central question:

-We introduce ALIVE, a unified self-supervised reinforcement learning framework that integrates task construction, problem solving, and solution critique into a single policy.
+We propose to reframe LLM reasoning as a \textbf{self-evolving system}, in which learning is driven by the interaction between problem construction, solution generation, and self-evaluation.
+Under this perspective, reasoning ability is not induced by reward signals, but emerges from the model’s ability to iteratively refine its own reasoning process.
+To instantiate this paradigm, we introduce \textbf{ALIVE}, a unified self-supervised framework that integrates three roles—task construction, problem solving, and solution reviewing—within a single policy.
 ALIVE forms a closed-loop adversarial process that internalizes reasoning correctness from raw text alone, eliminating the need for external reward annotation.
 As shown in Figure~\ref{fig:alive-framework}, ALIVE operates in three stages: \textbf{(1) Task Construction:} The model autonomously constructs reasoning tasks by masking valuable spans in raw text and generating corresponding ground-truth targets, creating a scalable and domain-agnostic source of supervision. \textbf{(2) Problem Solving:} The model produces complete reasoning trajectories and predicts the masked spans. \textbf{(3) Solution Review:} The model evaluates its own predictions using natural language critiques that explicitly assess correctness and reasoning quality.
 ALIVE circumvents the reward bottleneck by using self-generated, reasoning-rich verbal critiques derived from raw text as scalable, information-dense supervision.

 Empirical evaluations across benchmarks for mathematical reasoning, code generation, and general logical inference demonstrate that ALIVE effectively alleviates the reward bottleneck.
 Under identical data and compute budgets, ALIVE delivers substantial performance gains, exhibits stronger cross-domain generalization, and achieves markedly higher self-correction rates.
 Collectively, these results indicate that the proposed reasoning trinity enables a self-reinforcing trajectory of capability growth, positioning ALIVE as a scalable foundation for general-purpose reasoning alignment that relies on no human-in-the-loop supervision.